-19. Davies also caused certain Receivership Companies to improperly pay significant dividends to Aeolian.
-Specifically, Davies caused 525 Princess and 555 Princess to each pay

-\$250,000 in dividends to Aeolian.13

-20. While the payment of dividends is permitted under the Loan Agreements in certain circumstances, dividends are only to be paid from the "excess proceeds after the [real estate development property] has been acquired".
-In each instance, Davies caused the dividends to be paid immediately after 525 Princess and 555 Princess received the funds from the applicable Trust Company at a time when 525 Princess and 555 Princess had no profits.
-Further, as a result of the payment of dividends and the payments to related parties, 525 Princess and 555 Princess essentially had no further monies to advance their respective Projects, which, as noted, are still in the pre-construction phase.
-14
+- 26. Mr. Davies also caused certain Receivership Companies to improperly pay significant dividends to Aeolian, amongst other parties.
+Specifically, Mr. Davies caused 525 Princess and 555 Princess to each pay \$250,000 in dividends to Aeolian (for a total of \$500,000).18 - 27.
+While the payment of dividends is permitted under the Loan Agreements in certain circumstances, dividends are only to be paid from the "excess proceeds after the [real estate development property] has been acquired".
+In each instance, Mr. Davies caused the dividends to be paid immediately after 525 Princess and 555 Princess received the funds from the applicable Trust Company at a time when 525 Princess and 555 Princess had no profits.
+Further, as a result of the payment of dividends and the payments to related parties, 525 Princess and 555 Princess essentially had no further monies to advance their respective Projects, which, as noted, are still in the pre-construction phase.19 becoming insolvent (if they were not already insolvent at the time of payment).20